ArchiStrata/analytics-eda/docs/Contributing/plot_style_rules.md

 - Override `default_descriptive` only when descriptive stats must be returned for an empty **Series** or **DataFrame**.
 - Use `compute_descriptive` for **Series**; use `compute_descriptive_frame` for **DataFrames**.
 - Any descriptive stat parameters in context must be included in `descriptive_stats`.
+- Include units and consistent rounding with the plot configuration.

 - **Draft Findings (recommended):** Override `draft_descriptive_findings` to return short, human-readable statements derived strictly from `desc`.
   - Keep findings factual, concise, and **non-interpretive**.
   - Limit to ~1–3 bullet-sized statements per plot to respect cognitive load.